AlexSHamilton/ai-development-workflow/README.md

 If your workflow depends on a single provider (like Claude) being online, you are fragile.
 If your project state lives in a chat window history, you are losing data.

-**The Solution:** Move **all** project state—plans, decisions, rules, context, and logs—out of the chat window and into files on disk.
+**The Solution:** Move **all** project state - plans, decisions, rules, context, and logs - out of the chat window and into files on disk.

 - **The Agent is Stateless:** It starts every session fresh.
 It reads its "operating system" from files.
 - **The Project is Stateful:** The `.ai/` directory contains the entire memory of the project.